MicrosoftDocs/dynamics-365-fraud-protection/content/post-decision-action-rule.md

 -	Who last updated the rule
 -	When the rule was last updated

-> [!Note]
+> [!NOTE]
 > On the **Rules** tab, published rules are listed in the order that they are run in.

 ## Rule evaluation behavior

-In a multi-hierarchy environment, Rules will be executed in the following order:
+In a multi-hierarchy environment, rules will be executed in the following order:
 1. Evaluate all active parent Decision rules.
 2. Evaluate all active child Decision rules.
 3. Evaluate all active parent Post-decision Action rules.
 4. Evaluate all active child Post-decision Action rules.